TheAio/TheAio/README.md

 * 🌍  I'm based in Sweden
 * ✉️  You can email me at [aio@labnat.se](mailto:aio@labnat.se)
+* NOTE: My email is temporarially out of service
 * ☎️  You can call me at [+1(256)719-6018](tel:+1(256)719-6018)
 * ⚡  You can find other ways to contact me at [aio.labnat.se](https://aio.labnat.se/)
 * 🤝  I'm open to collaborating!